Van Jefferson Player Prop Bets for the NFL Playoffs | Los Angeles vs. Tampa Bay 1/23/2022

 Matchup vs. Tampa Bay

-- Jefferson's 24.5 receiving yards per game in his two matchups against the Buccaneers are 11.0 fewer than his over/under for Sunday's game.
+- Against the Buccaneers, Jefferson has averaged 24.5 receiving yards per game in his two career matchups, 11.0 fewer than his over/under for Sunday's game.

 - Jefferson, in two matchups, had a touchdown catch once.
 But he did not have multiple TDs in that game.